Want to seduce someone this Valentine’s Day?

 The intricate flavors of chocolate and wine linger on your tongue – and often the complex, deep, hidden tastes are subconscious.
 Make them rise to the surface by pairing your chocolate with the perfect wine.

 Some people like chocolate more than others and some people like wine more than others.
+Some choose to make promotional chocolate because they love the stuff so much, and some opt to do the same with wine.
 Some people like different kinds of chocolate.
 But when you pair wine with chocolate, you are approaching something like gastronimic nirvana

 Some chocolates go with wines better than others.
 The general rule is that a wine should be as sweet, or a little more so, than the chocolate.
 Acidic wines are not usually recommended with chocolate.